Comandante (2023 film)

 Comandante is a 2023 Italian war drama film co-written and directed by Edoardo De Angelis and starring Pierfrancesco Favino.
-The film tells an episode of the Battle of the Atlantic, when the Italian submarine Comandante Cappellini sunk the Belgian ship Kabalo, and Cappellini's commander Salvatore Todaro (Favino) decided to disobey orders and to rescue the Kabalo's crew, being forced to navigate on the surface for three days, making the ship an easy target for enemies.
+The film tells an episode of the Battle of the Atlantic, when the Italian submarine Comandante Cappellini sank the Belgian ship Kabalo, and Cappellinis commander Salvatore Todaro (Favino) decided to disobey orders and to rescue the Kabalo's crew, being forced to navigate on the surface for three days, making the ship an easy target for enemies.

 The film opened the 80th Venice Film Festival on 30 August 2023.

 Plot

 During World War II, Salvatore Todaro, a commander in the Royal Italian Navy, is in charge of the newly commissioned submarine Cappellini.
-Despite suffering from severe back injuries that had led to his medical retirement after a devastating accident, the charismatic and daring officer refuses to retreat to a quiet life, much to the dismay of his wife.
+Despite suffering from back injuries that had led to his medical retirement after an accident, the officer refuses to retreat to a quiet life, much to the dismay of his wife.
 Todaro equips each of his men with a dagger for potential close combat and is always ready to face any battle on the open seas.

 On 16 October 1940, off the Atlantic coast, Todaro orders an attack on the Belgian steamer Kabalo, which had opened fire on the Italian submarine.
 After sinking the enemy vessel, the Italian commander makes an unorthodox decision: against his superiors' orders, he rescues 26 Belgian survivors stranded on lifeboats hundreds of miles from the nearest coast.
 This act of humanity comes at great risk, as the submarine must travel surfaced for several days, exposing itself to enemy forces.
 With limited space onboard, some survivors are forced to remain on top of the submarine, endangering both themselves and the crew.
 Todaro, however, is determined to deliver the survivors to the neutral shores of Santa Maria in the Azores.

 Over the two-day journey, the Cappellini becomes an unexpected space of camaraderie between strangers who, despite their differences, discover they are more alike than they initially thought.
 Friendships are forged, cultural customs are exchanged, and the Belgian survivor Reclercq even teaches the submarine’s cook how to make French fries.
 The only disruption comes from two survivors who rebel against their Italian hosts, causing minor damage to the submarine before being subdued.

 At one point, Todaro encounters British warships.
 Risking everything, he signals his peaceful intentions and successfully negotiates a ceasefire.
 Justifying his actions by claiming he rescued the survivors "because we are Italians," Todaro safely delivers them to their destination.
 Some of the survivors would later visit Todaro’s widow after the war to pay their respects.
 Tragically, Commander Todaro would lose his life on 14 December 1942, killed by British machine-gun fire.